Lyondell plans to complete Houston refinery restart by end of week -sources

 Dec 28 (Reuters) - Lyondell Basell Industries LYB.N plans to complete the restart of its 263,776 barrel-per-day (bpd) Houston refinery by the end of the week, said people familiar with plant operations.

-The Lyondell refinery shut down on Friday as Winter Storm Elliott spread frigid temperatures across the U.S. Gulf Coast.
+The Lyondell refinery shut down on Friday as a winter storm spread frigid temperatures across the U.S. Gulf Coast.

 ((erwin.seba@thomsonreuters.com; +1 832 746 4269; Reuters Messaging: erwin.seba.thomsonreuters.com@reuters.net))